Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Introduction

 Beyond its conceptual simplicity, the method demonstrated here offers several advantages.
 As the experiments will show, the method can also be applied at high saturation of the ion with practically no detrimental influence on the achievable temperature.
-It therefore could be applied during e.g. the state detection process in quantum information settings, reducing the time to cool the ion again after state detection.
-Although not investigated here, the scheme could also be used to detect micromotion by monitoring spectral features at the drive frequency of the ion trap.
-In linear Paul traps, it might even be possible to generate a corresponding feedback signal to reduce the micromotion along the DC-confinement axis.
+It therefore could be applied during e.g. the detection of the internal spin state of the ion in quantum information settings, leading to a reduced upper bound for the temperature during readout and thus a reduction in cooling time after state detection.
+Although not investigated here, the scheme could also be used to detect excess micromotion by monitoring spectral features at the drive frequency of the ion trap.
+This could lead to a further method of detecting excess micromotion~\cite{keller2015}.
+Especially in combination with photon-correlation measurements~\cite{berkeland1998} it could provide micromotion detection capabilities in directions not covered by the cooling laser.
 Furthermore, we also show that by measuring the signal reflected at the ``knife edge'', and applying an additional calibration step~\cite{PhysRevLett.110.133602}, one can in parallel determine the temperature associated with the motion~\cite{Gieseler:21}.
 In the absence of feedback, we measure temperatures in accordance with Doppler cooling theory.